SKIN CANCER TREATMENT MELBOURNE

 Skin cancer is one of the most common forms of cancer affecting people across the globe.
-Cancer – also called malignant neoplasm – occurs when cells in the body divide uncontrollably.
+Mostly found skin cancer in Melbourne – also called malignant neoplasm – occurs when cells in the body divide uncontrollably.
 Cancer cells develop when the genetic material in the body cells is damaged and the body is unable to repair this damage.
 These damaged cells divide and multiply uncontrollably forming a tumour mass.
 Uncontrolled division of skin cells is called skin cancer.

 Melanoma can occur anywhere on the skin but often occurs on sun exposed areas of the body such as the arms, face, back and legs.
-Melanoma cancers can also occur in the eyes, mouth or the internal organs, but this is much rarer than melanoma skin cancer.
+Melanoma cancers can also occur in the eyes, mouth or the internal organs, but it is much rarer.
 It is a very dangerous type of cancer and the patient’s chances of survival often depend on early diagnosis and treatment.
-Skin cancer is the most common type of cancer and is seen in people of all ages.
+Skin cancer is the most common type of cancer in Melbourne and is seen in people of all ages.

 Causes of skin cancer

 Skin cancer in Melbourne is caused by intense exposure to ultraviolet radiation from sun exposure or tanning bed usage.
 This can start a change in melanocytes that eventually turns them into melanoma cells.
 Risk factors include:

 Irregularly shaped moles

 Older age (>50 years)

 Melanoma is often painless and unnoticeable at first, but usually produces a range of signs and symptoms that can be identified if looked for.

 The first sign is a change in the shape, size and colour of an existing mole.
 It may also appear as a new irregular mole, or can appear black or blue-black in colour.
 Melanomas are typically located on the back, the shoulders or on the back of the legs.
 They often have an irregular border and uneven colouration.
 The mole or the skin around it may become reddish or swollen and can be painful.